bhavbooks/Sales-and-Profit-Analysis-using-Python/README.md

 This project takes a close look at **sales and profit performance** using exploratory data analysis techniques.
 It's a bit like detective work with numbers – I'm hunting down patterns in product demand and trying to understand how revenue and profitability vary across different markets.

-**Grouping, aggregation, and visualization** work together to turn raw data into stories that make business sense.
+**Grouping, aggregation, and visualisation** work together to turn raw data into stories that make business sense.
 This analysis highlights both **high-demand products** and **regional sales trends**, offering insights that can help guide strategic decisions.

 ## 🔑 What I Discovered